v-edunaev/cv-analyze/README.md

 # CV Analyzer - AI-Powered Resume Management System

-A production-ready full-stack application that automatically extracts and manages candidate information from CVs using AI.
+**NOT** A production-ready full-stack application that automatically extracts and manages candidate information from CVs using AI.
 Built with ASP.NET Core, React, PostgreSQL, and integrated with OpenAI/Gemini APIs.

+> I'm just testing something

 ## 📋 Table of Contents
 - [Features](#-features)